KansasCityWomeninTechnology/angulargirlskc-tool-instructions/web-development-tools/web-development-tools/node-windows.md

 You will always press `Enter` after typing a command in the command line unless otherwise instructed.
 {% endhint %}

 If the output contains a number as shown below, **Node** installed successfully.
-You must have Node version 10.9 or greater.
+You must have Node version 12.6 or higher.

 ![Node version successful output](../../.gitbook/assets/node-version-win.png)